apache/nuttx-apps/system/i2c/README.txt

   This determines whether or not there should be a new I2C START between sending of the register address and sending/receiving of the register data.

+[-i|j], Auto increment|don't increment regaddr on repititions.
+Default: NO Current: NO

+  On commands that take a optional number of repetitions, the option can be used to temporarily increment the regaddr value by one on each repitition.

 [-f freq] I2C frequency.
 Default: 400000 Current: 400000

   The [-f freq] sets the frequency of the I2C device.